Abhimanyu14/finance-manager/codebase/android/README.md

 ## Current Transaction

+### In View Transaction Screen

-- In view transaction screen - The transaction being viewed is called "current transaction".
+- The transaction being viewed is called "current transaction".

-- In add transaction screen - NA.
+### In Add Transaction Screen

+- NA

 ## Original Transaction

+### In View Transaction Screen

-- In view transaction screen - If the current transaction is a refund transaction transaction, the transaction which was refunded is called "original transaction".
+- If the current transaction is a refund transaction, then the transaction which was refunded is called "original transaction".

+### In Add Transaction Screen

-- In add transaction screen - If the current transaction is a refund transaction transaction, the transaction which was refunded is called "original transaction".
+- If the current transaction is a refund transaction, the transaction which was refunded is called "original transaction".

-## Current Transaction
+## Refund Transactions

-- In view transaction screen - The transaction being viewed is called "current transaction".
-- In add transaction screen - NA.
+### In View Transaction Screen

+- If the current transaction is an expense transaction and it has some refund transactions, then the transactions which were refunded are called "refund transactions".